google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 In the last section, you added Bootstrap to your web pages, which changed the fonts of some of the elements on your site.
 CSS frameworks can help you make major changes to your page with very little code.
-Try in now by changing your header:
+Try it now by changing your header:

 1. Copy this code: `class="jumbotron jumbotron-fluid"`
 1. Add this code to your `<header>` tag in `index.html`.